The Pearl Fishers

 Leila – Maeve Höglund *

 Maeve Höglund is making her Lyric Opera debut.
-In the 2017-18 season, Höglund debuts at Opera Philadelphia as Lola in the world premiere of David Hertzberg’s The Wake World.
-She also made her Michigan Opera Theatre debut as Susanna in Le nozze di Figaro and was concert soloist in Messiah with Milwaukee Symphony Orchestra.
-Engagements in 2016-17 included Musetta in La bohème with Charleston Opera, Margaret Hughes in Carlisle Floyd’s Prince of Players with Little Opera Theatre of New York, and Arminda in La finta giardiniera with On Site Opera’s co-production with Atlanta Opera.
-In the 2015-16 season, Maeve debuted with PORTopera as Frasquita in Carmen, and with Long Beach Opera in Jacob Ter Veldhuis’s The News.
-She also sang Giunia in Lucio Silla for her Chicago Opera Theater debut and was soloist in Carmina Burana with Tucson Symphony Orchestra.
-Previously, Höglund toured London with Wynton Marsalis, performing his Mass with the Jazz at Lincoln Center Orchestra.
+Her engagements this season include the title role in Lucia di Lammermoor with Maryland Lyric Opera, Gretel in Hansel and Gretel with Oregon Symphony, and Susanna in Le nozze di Figaro with Opera Maine.
+Last season, Ms. Höglund debuted with Opera Philadelphia as Lola in the world premiere of David Hertzberg’s The Wake World.
+She also made her Michigan Opera Theatre debut as Susanna in Le nozze di Figaro, and was soloist in Messiah with Milwaukee Symphony Orchestra.
+She has also performed Musetta in La bohème with Charleston Opera, Margaret Hughes in Carlisle Floyd’s Prince of Players with Little Opera Theatre of New York, Arminda in La finta giardiniera with On Site Opera’s co-production with Atlanta Opera, Jacob Ter Veldhuis’s The News with Long Beach Opera, Susanna with Sarasota Opera, Giunia in Lucio Silla for her Chicago Opera Theater debut, and Carmina Burana with Tucson Symphony Orchestra.

 Nadir – Sean Panikkar